iamgauravsatija/ShortestDistancePolygonToLine/README.md

 ## Part 3: 2 Examples

 The folder also contains input.txt and input2.txt file which contains sample input data that can be used to test the python file.
+These examples satisfies the reuirements as no matter which ever part is picked (left-mid or right-mid) it will have 30 vertices including (mid and other one) in the "sunny-side"

 Moreover, you can see below their corresponding graphical reprsentation.
 Also you can go online using the link below the image to see a dynamic graphical reprsentation